dukeraphaelng/team_spirit/README.md

 # Team Spirit

-For Team Spirits project we tackle author identification using 2 models, one based on SVM and one based on BERT
+For Team Spirits project we tackle author identification using 2 models, one based on SVM and one based on BERT.
+The dataset used is from the Gutenberg database, https://zenodo.org/record/2422561#.ZDjHg3ZByUk From this dataset, we preprocess the data and create the three datasets below.

 ## Datasets Used
 We used three datasets: